Congo votes for president as conflict and smudged ballots lead to fears election won't be credible

 Some voters didn’t want to disclose who they were backing, but Kinshasa is a Tshisekedi stronghold.

-“He’s someone who’s done a lot of things for the country … he’s fought for democracy,” said Joseph Tshibadi, a business owner.
+“He’s someone who’s done a lot of things for the country … he’s fought for democracy,” said business owner Joseph Tshibadi.
 Even though Tshisekedi hasn’t succeeded in quelling violence in the east, Tshibadi is willing to give him more time.

 “The beginning is always hard,” he said.